gj0706/DataVisualization/README.md

 ## Findings

 1. Birth rates in all age groups reached their peak in the 1950s and early 1960s.

-  The main cause is the baby boom.
+  The main cause is the baby boom in the United States after World War II.
+Young coulples had been holding off on having babys during World War II because of the Great Depression and it was also unsafe to raise children during the war.
+After the war, couples were eager to have children and start a family because they feel safe again.

 2. Birth rates decreased sharply in the 1970s after abortion was legalized.